neeraj-badam/test/README.md

 Over the next 3-5 years, I aim to become a Solution Architect or Senior Consultant, specializing in Salesforce, cloud computing, and data-driven business transformation.
 I plan to earn Salesforce and AWS certifications to deepen my expertise in enterprise SaaS solutions.

-MTX Group’s focus on cutting-edge technologies and strategic consulting provides an ideal environment for me to grow as a consultant, take on leadership responsibilities, and contribute to large-scale digital transformation projects.

 ### What do you know about MTX Group?

-MTX Group is a global technology consulting firm specializing in digital transformation by leveraging cloud computing, AI/ML, and data analytics.
-The company helps businesses improve decision-making, streamline workflows, and enhance customer experiences.
-MTX partners with Google Cloud, Salesforce, and other cutting-edge technologies to provide SaaS-based solutions in industries like healthcare, finance, and public services.
-The Early Career Program is an excellent initiative that focuses on training individuals in business consulting, Salesforce development, and data-driven decision-making, which aligns perfectly with my career aspirations.
+MTX Group is a global technology consulting firm that focuses on digital transformation.
+They use cloud computing, AI, and data analytics to help businesses improve decision-making, streamline processes, and enhance customer experiences.
+They collaborate with companies like Google Cloud and Salesforce to deliver SaaS solutions across industries such as healthcare, finance, and public services.
+I'm particularly interested in their Early Career Program, which offers training in business consulting, Salesforce development, and data-driven decision-making—areas that align perfectly with my career goals.

 ### What challenge did you face?

+At MAQ, They gave me a task where I had to explore Power BI in just two weeks.
+After that, I was assigned to a project that involved Power Apps, a tool I had never worked with before.
+At first, I was confused and didn’t know where to start.
+I then reached out to a senior colleague and also took help from some online resources like Udemy, Coursera, Youtube, Reddit, Stackoverflow to learn about Power Apps.
+In about 3-4 days, I was able to learn enough to complete my tasks.
+This experience was challenging, but it helped boost my confidence and showed me that I can quickly adapt to new technologies.

 ### Why should we hire you?

 Working with Salesforce at Bumblebee Spaces and MTX Group has been a journey of discovery and growth, and the more I explored its potential, the more it solidified my path toward building a future in this technology.
 So I can say that this role aligns best with my interest and expertise.

-Alsoo During my master’s program, I worked on projects involving Apache Spark, predictive analytics, and large-scale data processing, which helped refine my problem-solving skills and technical capabilities.
+Also During my master’s program, I worked on projects involving Apache Spark, predictive analytics, and large-scale data processing, which helped refine my problem-solving skills and technical capabilities.
 Now that I have completed my degree, I am eager to apply my enhanced technical knowledge and consulting experience in a role that allows me to contribute meaningfully to enterprise digital transformation initiatives at MTX Group.